Fail to Provide Cases

 These are just a few examples, some of which have been used successfully to avoid bans for clients of this firm.

-• You must be given sufficient opportunity to provide a sample
+- The officer does not give sufficient opportunity to provide a sample

-• the officer fails to ask if there are any medical reasons why you cannot provide a sample
+- the officer fails to ask if there are any medical reasons why you cannot provide a sample

 STEP THREE – LEGALITY OF ARREST AND POLICE CONDUCT

-In some situations the Court has the power to disallow breath specimens as a result of the unlawful arrest or from the conduct of the arresting officers.
-Here are some examples
+The court has the power to exclude the crown’s case as a result of unlawful arrest or from the conduct of the arresting officers.

-• Excessive force or intimidation.
-A number of clients have had charges dismissed due to intimidation, and the inappropriate use of strip searches and taser guns.
+- Excessive force or intimidation.
+A number of clients have had charges dismissed due to intimidation, disproportionate force and the inappropriate use of strip searches and taser guns.

-• Using handcuffs without justification contrary to ACPO guidelines
+- Using handcuffs without justification is by definition an assault under ACPO guidelines

-• Insulting or inappropriate behaviour can result in the case being dismissed.
-A case against one of our clients was dropped due to unwanted attention.
+- Insulting or inappropriate behaviour can result in the case being dismissed.
+A case against one of our clients was dropped due to inappropriate and unwanted attention by an officer.

-• The police are required by force policy to arrange hospital assessment where your airbags inflate.
+- The police are required by force policy to arrange hospital assessment where your airbags deploy after a collision.

 STEP FOUR – NON DISCLOSURE

-A high proportion of successful cases are where the police fail to comply with their disclosure duties.
+A high proportion of successful cases are achieved where it is not possible to have a fair trial because the police fail to provide video footage or documentation to comply with their disclosure duties.
+The courts have ruled the crown’s case may be excluded in its entirety in this situation.

 If we are unable to prepare your case due to the prosecution failing to supply evidence you are entitled to an acquittal.